- November 01, 1918

 Unfortunately, it turned to be his last race.

-Ken Miles died on August 17th, 1996, at the Riverside Raceway while he was testing a new version of the Ford GT.
+Ken Miles died on August 17th, 1966, at the Riverside Raceway while testing a new version of the Ford GT.